creativescala/creative-scala/book/src/pages/programs/README.md

 # Writing Larger Programs

-In this chapter we'll learn about two tools for writing larger programs:
+In this chapter we'll learn about tools for writing larger programs:

-* writing programs in code files outside of a worksheet; and
+* giving names to values so we can reuse them; and
-* giving names to values so we can reuse them.
+* working with programs out of a worksheet.

 @:callout(info)
 You will need to start your code with the following imports to make Doodle available.